vliu15/dialogue-seq2seq/README.md

 > If you want to use pretrained embeddings, specify the embedding table file with `-src_emb_file` and/or `-tgt_emb_file`.

-> If training on CUDA device, testing and interactive use must also be on CUDA.

 ### Testing
 ```bash
 python3 translate.py -model trained.chkpt -test_file data/iac/test.data.pt
 ```
-> Batch size is same as in training to maintain `LSTMCell` hidden / cell state consistency

 ### Interactive Use
 ```bash